Dismiss Modal

 • Cause (such as a mycotic aneurysm, caused by an infection)

 Most aneurysms occur where an artery branches, often at the base of the brain.
 The risk of an aneurysm bursting (rupturing) can be affected by the shape and location of the aneurysm.
-The treatment options vary, depending on the type of aneurysm, its size, and its location.
+The treatment choices vary, depending on the type of aneurysm, its size, and its location.

 Brain viewed from bottom showing brain stem, cerebellum, and arteries.